 Option Definition different conventions.
-By using the options -Dca, -Dci, -Dcm, -Dcn, or -Dcv, you may select alternate sign-storage conventions.
+By using the options -Dca, -Dci, -Dcm, -Dcn, or -Dcv, you may select alternate sign- storage conventions.
 Doing so is useful in the following cases: If you need to export data to another COBOL system and need to match its sign-storage convention.
 If you are importing data from another COBOL system, and that data contains key fields with signed data.
-Keys are treated alphanumerically, so if you use the incorrect sign-storage convention, ACUCOBOLGT will not find a matching key when it is doing a READ.
+Keys are treated alphanumerically, so if you use the incorrect sign-storage convention, ACUCOBOL- GT will not find a matching key when it is doing a READ.
 The storage-convention affects how data appears in USAGE DISPLAY, COMP-2, and COMP-3 data types. -Dd31 This option supports data items with up to 31-digits or 16 bytes.
 When this option is in effect, you may use as many as 31 X or 9 symbols in a PIC, instead of the usual 18.
 The maximum number of bytes in a COMP-X or COMP-N data item, whose picture contains only "X" symbols, is 16, instead of the usual 8.
-Intermediate results are calculated to 33 digits instead of the usual 20. -Df This option changes the way the compiler treats data items declared as COMP-1 and COMP-2.
-Some compilers use COMP-1 and COMP-2 to specify single-and double-precision floating-point data items.
-ACUCOBOL-GT, however, assigns a different meaning to COMP-1 and COMP-2 and uses FLOAT and DOUBLE to specify floating-point data items.
-When the -Df option is used, the compiler treats data items declared as COMP-1 as if they were declared FLOAT and data items declared as COMP-2 as if they were declared DOUBLE.
-With the -Df option, you have the following correspondence: COMP-1 FLOAT single precision COMP-2 DOUBLE double precision The -Df option makes it easier to compile code originally written for another compiler - one that used COMP-1 and COMP-2 to specify floating point data items.
-The -Df option lets you compile such code without having to change COMP-1 and COMP-2 to FLOAT and DOUBLE.
-This option causes the compiler to initialize Storage.
-Normally, the compiler will initialize to spaces or the value specified with the -I except for those items given a VALUE claus option is specified, data items are initialized their type: Alphabetic, alphanumeric, alphanumeric edited, and numeric edited items are initialized to spaces.
+Intermediate results are calculated to 33 digits instead of the usual 20.
+Df This option changes the way the compiler tre- items declared as COMP-1 and COMP-2.
+So compilers use COMP-1 and COMP-2 to spe and double-precision floating-point data item ACUCOBOL-GT, however, assigns a differer COMP-1 and COMP-2 and uses FLOAT and specify floating-point data items.When the - used, the compiler treats data items declare as if they were declared FLOAT and data ite as COMP-2 as if they were declared DOUBI Df option, you have the following correspon COMP-1 FLOAT single precision COMP-2 DOUBLE double precision The $-Df$ option makes it easier to compile code originally written for another compiler - one that used COMP-1 and COMP-2 to specify floating point data items.
+The - Df option lets you compile such code without having to change COMP-1 and COMP-2 to FLOAT and DOUBLE. -Di This option causes the compiler to initialize Working- Storage.
+Normally, the compiler will initialize all data items to spaces or the value specified with the $-Dv$ option, except for those items given a VALUE clause.
+If this option is specified, data items are initialized according to their type: Alphabetic, alphanumeric, alphanumeric edited, and numeric edited items are initialized to spaces.
 Numeric items are initialized to zero.
 Pointer items are initialized to null.